shromesh/titanic/README.md

-# titanic with LinearRegression on scikit-learn
+# data analysis and LinearRegression on scikit-learn with titanic